 Piccata Sauce for Grilled Veal, Chicken, or Pork

 This is a simple Tuesday night sauce that produces Sunday night food.
 Originally from Italy and served on veal, it is well suited for chicken and pork chops.
 I'm not too fond of this sauce on beef or lamb.
-The classic piccata is cooked indoors in a skillet, and the sauce is called a pan sauce because it includes the fond, the brown bits of seared meat that stick to the bottom of the pan, but the recipe is a snap to make on the grill.
-I'll give you the grilled version first, and then the classic pan version.
-And for all the traditionalists chefs out there, I know my sauce is a bit heavier and richer than the textbook version, but I think it is needed to stand up to the big bold flavors of barbecue.
+The classic piccata is cooked indoors, searing the meat in a skillet, and the sauce is called a pan sauce because it includes the fond, the brown bits of seared meat that stick to the bottom of the pan, but the recipe is a snap to make on the grill.
+And for all the traditionalists chefs out there, I know my sauce is a bit heavier and richer than the textbook version, but I think it is needed to stand up to the big bold flavors of the grill.

 Piccata Sauce Recipe